antkss/alacritty/README.md

 ## Known issues

-* This fork doesn't run well on Wayland (#3 if you want to tackle it).
-For now, build the application without Wayland support to make it use XWayland:
-  `cargo run --features=x11 --no-default-features`.
-I used to recommend unsetting `WAYLAND_DISPLAY` here: __don't do it please__.
-This will make __all__ applications you start from the terminal ignore your Wayland session.
 * Currently redraws are dumb and update the window every frame even if nothing has changed.
 Expect a little GPU usage in idle (progress in #2).
 * Block cursor may look really off due to blending hack that essentially just